jnorthrup/photon/README.md

 A version of opennars software has been used as a research vehicle to measure the fit of a relatively succinct codebase capable of demonstrating learning along limitted dimensional frame of reference.
-My thesis involves proving, improving, or disproving equivalence in higher dimensional representations and interactions.
+My thesis involves proving, improving, or disproving learning equivalence in higher dimensional representations and interactions.